mnit-rtmc/iris/docs/database.md

 are used to implement the [REST API].

 The CHANNEL matches the name of a table.
-After INSERT or DELETE, and when an UPDATE changes any *minimal* attribute, a notification is sent to that CHANNEL (with an empty PAYLOAD).
+After INSERT or DELETE, and when an UPDATE changes any *primary* attribute, a notification is sent to that CHANNEL (with an empty PAYLOAD).
 Some channels are also notified when an associated record is updated: